I often wake up after dreaming of snow many timesI have weird dreams, I tell ya

 UAE was hit by a snowstorm, a sand storm, and high tide this weekend.
 According to the news, the tunnel going to Palm Jumeirah (Iconic man-made island) was closed because of high lashing winds and high tides.
 This change in climate calls for serious concern for weather scientists across the globe.

-Dubai Weather Dubai wasn’t like this before; it has always been very hot since it is a desert on the Northern belt.
-Generally, summers are extremely hot, last year in 2016 the temperature went as high as 65 degree Celsius.
-Before parking the car in the outdoor parking area, you should make sure to put the sunshade in front of the dashboard to keep the steering bearable to hold when you are back, 😀
+Dubai Weather Dubai wasnt like this before; it has always been very hot since it is a desert on the Northern belt.
+Generally, summers are extremely hot, last year in 2016 the temperature went as high as 65 degrees Celsius.
+Before parking the car in the outdoor parking area, you should make sure to put the sunshade in front of the dashboard to keep the steering bearable to hold when you are back,

 UAE Government has been closely focusing on the issues of clean energy and climate change in the country.
-UAE is the low-lying country which faces higher temperatures.
-It plays a significant role since it’s a supplier of fossil energy; it becomes a challenge, finding the solution to cutting emissions while still providing the energy the world needs.
+UAE is a low-lying country that faces higher temperatures.
+It plays a significant role since its a supplier of fossil energy; it becomes a challenge, finding the solution to cutting emissions while still providing the energy the world needs.

-Global warming is certainly a reason but if you notice, over the past few years Dubai’s (UAE’s) infrastructure is changing, more and more communities are being built keeping the comfort of expatriates in mind.
-These communities are built with more trees, grasslands, swimming pools and parks inside.
+Global warming is certainly a reason but if you notice, over the past few years Dubais (UAEs) infrastructure is changing, more and more communities are being built keeping the comfort of expatriates in mind.
+These communities are built with more trees, grasslands, swimming pools, and parks inside.
 Ever since the freehold homes are built, villas have their own backyards similar to ours in Canada, it is unbelievable.
-They have a tremendous amount of greenery, flowers and even kitchen gardens.
-I don’t remember the name but there is a community on Emirates Road where the entrance is beautified with large trees on both the sides; it never looked like it was in the middle of the desert.
+They have a tremendous amount of greenery, flowers, and even kitchen gardens.
+I dont remember the name but there is a community on Emirates Road where the entrance is beautified with large trees on both sides; it never looked like it was in the middle of the desert.